Safe non-food consumer Products in the EU and China

 Specific examples of measures taken against dangerous tools and DIY equipment offered for sale in the European Union are available on the Safety Gate website.
 Type ‘tools’ or ‘DIY equipment’ into the free text search box (but without the quotation marks) and select the ‘electrical appliances and equipment’ Product Category to view notified examples.
 A better understanding of mistakes made in the safety assessment on the tool or DIY equipment or its manufacture can help avoid their repetition.

-The Directive lays down the safety criteria that all tools and DIY equipment must meet before they can be marketed in the EU.
-Tools and DIY equipment must comply with the essential safety requirements set out in this Directive.
+These products are governed mainly by the Low Voltage Directive (LVD).
+The Directive lays down the safety criteria that all tool or DIY equipment must meet before they can be marketed in the EU.
+Tools or DIY equipments must comply with the essential safety requirements set out in this Directive.
 More specific details can be found here.

 Please also check the factsheet for Power Supplies, Chargers and Adaptors for safety requirements for the external power supply.